Dedicated to the wonderful island of Madeira, its wines, its wonderful cuisine and its welcoming people.

 The fish are caught in the dark early hours of the morning, and the days catch can be seen in the Mercado (market) in central Funchal.

 Espada is usually served lightly battered and pan fried in butter, along with banana and salad, and very often fries.
-If the fish is fresh, and it usually is, it is a truly enjoyable dish, made more so with a glass of Verdelho.
+If the fish is fresh, and it usually is, it is a truly enjoyable dish, made more so with a glass of Verdelho,Or a Verdelho Madeiran table wine from Barbusano or a Colombo Madeiran table wine from Justino.

-Espada com vinho e alhos sees the fish marinated in wine and vinegar and then fried in olive oil….this is a very typical Maderian way of preparing espada.
+Espada com vinho e alhos sees the fish marinated in wine and vinegar and then fried in olive oil, this is a very typical Madeiran way of preparing espada.

 More up-market restaurants offer espada in a variety of sauces often fruit based and with little twists of spices or with a white wine or champagne sauce and garnished with prawns.